khairulomar/Melbourne_pedestrian/README.md

 ## Methodology
 Data from individual sensors was gathered via <a href="https://dev.socrata.com/foundry/data.melbourne.vic.gov.au/b2ak-trbp"> City of Melbourne Open Data API</a> interface.
 As the sensors were installed at different times and there has been intermittent outages at several locations which sometimes lasted for weeks or months, the list of sensors to be used for the project is shortlisted and additional data cleansing was required to deal with the missing data.

-The initial aim for the project was to formulate a single generic model that could be applied to all locations.
+The initial strategy for the project was to formulate a single generic model that could be applied to all locations.
 However, it appeared that this strategy may not be feasible as different traffic patterns started to emerge when all sensor locations were investigated based on their traffic volume and by hour of the day and day of the week.
 Principle Component Analysis (PCA) was used to group the different locations into 3 groups: mix used sites, business sites and leisure sites as summarised in the plots below.

 <img src="/images/EDA_groups.png">